HVAC Business Broker | Why Hire Help

 Environmental Due Diligence

-Environmental due diligence is the process of investigating the environmental risks of a potential business acquisition.
+Environmental due diligence is the process of assessing the environmental risks associated with a potential business acquisition.

 This typically includes reviewing the company’s environmental policies and procedures, as well as any environmental audits that have been conducted.

-The goal of environmental due diligence is to ensure that the buyer is aware of any environmental risks associated with the purchase.
+The goal of environmental due diligence is to ensure that the buyer is aware of any environmental risks associated with the property or asset being purchased.

 HVAC Business Brokerages